The History of Packaging

 Once the barrel is cured, it was found to be one of the most effective forms of bulk packaging known at that time.
 The barrel enabled people the ability to store and transport liquids and dry goods in large quantities.

 After the fall of Rome, inventions and innovation became stagnant within Europe.
 Many new technologies and advancements came from other cultures around the globe.
-China began making the first true form of paper during this time period.
+China began making the first real form of paper during this time period.
 The invention and production of paper proved to be a valuable and common material used in the packaging industry for centuries.

 The industrial revolution brought changes to everyone's way of life.
 It consisted of an age where products began to be produced by machines instead of by hand.
 Many rural residents moved into towns and cities to obtain steady jobs and increased wages.
 The change in the level of production and the increased disposable income encouraged producers to develop durable, dependable, and efficient packaging methods.
 The increased product production resulted in a large rise in demand for: